jenkinsci/stoplightio-report-plugin/README.md

 ## Installation

-The stoplightio-report.hpi is available in "target" directory.
+The plugin can be install with the differents methods described in the Jenkins documentation : https://wiki.jenkins.io/display/JENKINS/Plugins#Plugins-Howtoinstallplugins

 # Features